-We are using the simple but cute chibi-style girl to draw our fairy.
+Today we will learn how to draw a fairy from a simple but cute chibi-style girl.
 This one is leaning out as if she is running, or just about to launch into the air.
 When we dress our girl into a nice flower petal skirt and add butterfly wings, our cute girl becomes a fairy.

 With purple hair, this one is a cheeky fairy ready for some fun and mischief.
 But if you are after more traditional cute pink fairy, scroll down – there is a second colour variant waiting for you at the end of this tutorial.

 Our base body shape sketch is simple as usual.

 Draw a circle for the head.
 Add a face cross – this will guide us when placing the facial features.

 Then add a bowling pin body – narrower at the top, widening at the bottom.
 Also, the whole body is just slightly bent – a longer line on the right, and a shorter one on the left.